Double Trouble 48-Y

 Click here to see some photos of my Colcock Miss Seattle, Jr. 'back in those magic days'.

-The following were words and pics posted by Darrel Olson (on facebook) in 2024.
+The following pics and story posted by Darrel Olson in 2024 (on facebook).

 "I built this hydroplane 1962 from some plans that Ron Jones drew up while in high school a scaled down version of his dads Slo-mo-shun IV.